jweede/jenkins-job-manager/README.md

 ### `jjm plan`

-Shows changes that would be applied by a run.
+Shows changes that would be applied by a run in human-readable format.
+Use `--output` for report in `json` or `yaml` output.

 ### `jjm apply`